History of the Andaman and Nicobar Islands

 The Andaman and Nicobar Islands is an archipelago of 572 islands of which 37 are inhabited.
 It is a union territory of India.

 First inhabitants

-The earliest archaeological evidence documents some 2,210 years.
-However, genetic and cultural studies suggest that the indigenous Andamanese people may have been isolated from other populations during the Middle Paleolithic, which ended 30,000 years ago. that time, the Andamanese have diversified into linguistically and culturally distinct, territorial groups.
+The earliest archaeological evidence documents some 2,210 years ago.
+However, genetic and cultural studies suggest that the indigenous Andamanese people may have been isolated from other populations during the Middle Paleolithic, which ended 30,000 years ago.
+That time, the Andamanese have diversified into linguistically and culturally distinct, territorial groups.

 The Nicobar Islands appear to have been populated by people of various backgrounds.
 By the time of European contact, the indigenous inhabitants had coalesced into the Nicobarese people, speaking multiple Mon-Khmer languages; and the Shompen, whose language is of uncertain affiliation.
 Both are unrelated to the Andamanese, but being closely related to the Austroasiatic languages in mainland Southeast Asia.